The Growing Paynes

 The Growing Paynes is an American sitcom that aired on the DuMont Television Network.

 Broadcast history

 The series aired on DuMont on Wednesdays at 8:30 pm ET for one season, 1948 to 1949.
-The series stars John Harvey, Judy Parrish, David Anderson, Ann Sullivan, Lester Lonergan, Jr., and Warren Parker.
+The series stars John Harvey, Judith Parrish, David Anderson, Ann Sullivan, Lester Lonergan, Jr., and Warren Parker.

 One of the first sitcoms to air in the United States, the 30-minute series was broadcast live.
 Advertisements for the show's sponsor, Wanamaker's Department Store, were worked into the early stories.

 Harvey and Parrish, who were husband and wife in real life, left the show in 1949 and were replaced by Edward Holmes and Elaine Stritch as Mr. and Mrs. Payne.
 This series marked Stritch's television debut.

 Synopsis

 The setting is the Payne family's apartment.
 Comedic situations deal with the trials of an insurance salesman, George Payne (played by Harvey), his screwball wife, Laraine Payne (played by Parrish), and their young son, John Payne (played by Anderson).
 Often it is their maid, Birdie (played by Sullivan), who saves the day.